-We value professionalism.
+Professionalism.
 We believe in maintaining professionalism at all times.
-We perform our duties without bias and with a commitment to our organization, communities, and profession.
+We perform our duties without bias, and with a commitment to our organization, communities, and profession.

-We value diversity.
-We believe in sharing all ideas, thoughts, and cultures by working together in harmony to achieve our common goals and objectives.
+Diversity.
+We believe in welcoming all ideas, thoughts, and cultures by working together in harmony to achieve our common goals and objectives

 MEMBERSHIP: To increase the value of membership in F.A.C.E. and attract, retain, and involve members.

 EDUCATION AND TRAINING: To provide an exemplary education and certification program for code enforcement officers in Florida.

 TECHNOLOGY: To continue to embrace technologies to advance the effectiveness and efficiency of the Florida Association of Code Enforcement.

 FISCAL: To continue to ensure the Florida Association of Code Enforcement’s fiscal integrity and sustainability with transparency to the membership.

 IMAGE AND RELATIONSHIPS: To maintain a positive image and professional relationships with all our stakeholders.